Wilbur Barnes

 Basic Training and Integration

-Wilbur Barnes discusses his experiences in the newly integrated United States Army, including basic training in Camp Chafee, Arkansas.
-He shares how the camp still had separate clubs based on race even though anyone could go to either club.
-He discusses choosing Arkansas over California for basic training since it was closer to home and would be easier to travel during leave.
+Wilbur Barnes discusses his experiences in the newly integrated United States Army, including basic training at Camp Chaffee in Arkansas.
+He shares how the camp still had separate clubs based on race, even though anyone could go to either club.
+He explains why he chose to undergo training in Arkansas instead of California, as it was closer to his home and would allow him to travel easily during his leave.

 Serving in Korea

-Wilbur Barnes discusses what it was like on a 105mm Howitzer crew.
-He recalls losing his hearing and being moved to a forward observer because of hearing loss.
-He notes how everywhere was the front.
+Wilbur Barnes discusses his experience on a 105mm Howitzer crew.
+He remembers losing his hearing during his service in the artillery, which led to him being transferred to a forward observer position because of his hearing loss.
+He notes that in such situations, every place is the front.

 Cold Living Conditions

-Wilbur Barnes discusses how, on the front, they always ate cold food since they could not have fires.
-He remembers being on duty for thirty-six to forty-eight hours.
-He notes that the canned food of today is better than the quality of canned food he experienced in Korea.
+Wilbur Barnes recalls that during his time on the front line, they had to eat cold food since they were not allowed to light fires.
+He remembers being on duty for long hours, ranging from thirty-six to forty-eight hours at a time.
+He mentions that the quality of canned food available today is better than he experienced in Korea.

 Receiving Mail and Supplies